Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Root cause**: Not all Calico BGP sessions between nodes are established due to incorrect network interface choice.

-**Solution**: By default, Calico uses a `first-found` network interface to route the traffic between nodes.
+**Solution**: By default, Calico uses a `first-found` method, that takes the first valid IP address on the first interface to route the traffic between nodes.
 This is fine for nodes with only one Ethernet interface, but it can work improperly in case of multiple interfaces.
 To avoid issues with routing between different network segments, it is necessary to set a proper interface in Calico's `IP_AUTODETECTION_METHOD` variable, for example:
 ```
 plugins:
   calico: